 Signs of food intolerance include the following:

-It is also important to know which foods are better left for an introduction at a later age when your baby is starting solids.
-Some foods are harder to be digested during the first few months of feeding, which can result in sensitivities.
+Some of the allergenic foods are ok to introduce already at 6 months, others are better left for an introduction at a slightly later age, since they are harder to digest during the first few months of feeding, which can result in sensitivities.

 Foods to delay feeding include the following: